Previous Up Next

 In the ARMv8 assembler code above, one notices the STLR (store release) and LDAR (load acquire) instructions.

 In AArch64, the “atomic” annotation reads “X”, as “A” stands for “acquire”.
-This applies to both stores and loads and generate code snippets that implement “‘atomic” accesses using lr/sc pairs.
+This applies to both stores and loads and generates code snippets that implement “‘atomic” accesses using lr/sc pairs.

 % diyone7 -arch AArch64 PodWW XL Rfe XA PodRR Fre